puppetlabs/puppetlabs-cron_core/README.md

 ## Limitations

-`cron` is not compatible with Windows or Fedora 28.
+`cron` is not compatible Windows or Fedora 28.

 ## Development